 You can choose between the TEAS regular or the TEAS plus form depending on whether you want to be able to write out the specific classification of goods or services associated with your business name, or if you can choose from a list of classifications.

 Once your application has been submitted, you will work with a USPTO attorney assigned to review your application and answer any questions that may be posed.
-Once any questions have been answered, your trademark will be published in the Official Gazette.
+Once any questions have been answered, and your trademark application is finalized, your trademark will be published in the Official Gazette.

 So long as no one files any complaints against your trademark, the USPTO will issue you a trademark certificate of registration.